takubokudori/windy/README.md

 # no_std support

-If you want to use no_std, turn on the `no_std` feature.
+If you don't want to use std, use `--no-default-features`.

-AString and WString are not available when `no_std` feature is on.
+AString and WString are not available when no_std.

 # Macros support